 I still have not run into any freezes or software hiccups while using my device.
 Some may criticize that Google only put 4GB of RAM in the Pixel 2s (same as last year), but I find it to be more than enough.
 When devices feature 8GB of RAM it is just a marketing ploy to top other devices on the market.
 4GB of RAM is more than enough enough for what the Pixel 2 is made for.

 The camera on the 2 XL is the most praised portion on the device.
 If you care, it currently has the highest score on DxOMark for a smartphone: 98.
 That is one point higher than its Apple rival, the iPhone X. I won’t go over it much as it has been extensively covered, but it is great.
 I haven’t taken many pictures, but the ones I have, always come out crisp and clear.
 Portrait mode is as good as expected, especially when you consider the device only has one camera.

 Lastly, battery life is something Google devices have always excelled at.
 Since the devices run a stock version of Android with no extra bloat, battery life benefits a lot.
-The Pixel 2 XL packs a 3520mAh that is more than enough to get me throw my day.
+The Pixel 2 XL packs a 3520mAh that is more than enough to get me through my day.
 On an average day, I have any where from 3 to 5 hours of screen on time, and am left with 40%+ left in the tank.